 The Staircase Hall.
-To the right, halfway up the staircase, there is a memorial to the fallen of the First and Second Word Wars, and to the Norwegians who have lost their lives in peace-keeping operations since 1945.
+To the right, halfway up the staircase, there is a memorial to the dead and the fallen from the First and Second Word Wars, and to the Norwegians who have lost their lives in peace-keeping operations since 1945.
 (Photo: Hans Kristian Thorbjørnsen)